-Bring the soil of nursery beds to fine texture and mix well rotten compost along with small proportion of fine sand.
+Bring the soil of nursery beds to a fine texture and mix well rotten compost along with the small proportion of fine sand.
 Make grooves 7-8cm apart to a depth of 0.50cm on the plain beds.
-Sow the seeds in these grooves and cover with thin layer of compost.
-Water the beds with 'Captan' solution [3g/liter] and cover with
+Sow the seeds in these grooves and cover them with a thin layer of compost.
+Water the beds with 'Captan' solution [3g/litre] and cover with

-news paper sheets.
+newspaper sheets.
 Seeds start germination in 4-6 days.
-At this stage the news paper sheets have to be removed preferably during evening hours.
-Seeds can be sown plug trays with coir peat too to get seedlings with root ball.
-After germination the plants would be ready for transplanting to flower beds or big pots in three weeks time.
+At this stage, the newspaper sheets have to be removed preferably during evening hours.
+Seeds can be sown plug trays with coir peat too to get seedlings with the root ball.
+After germination, the plants would be ready for transplanting to flower beds or big pots in three weeks' time.

-After trans planting the seedlings to beds or pots, fertilizer application in solution form [1g of 17:17:17 N:P:K/liter] has to be followed for better growth plants.
-The first dose can be started from 10th day after transplanting.
-Drenching with 'Bavistin' or 'Ridomil' at 1.50 g/liter, once in 15 days is advised during rainy season to protect the plants from fungal diseases.
-To keep the sucking insects at bay alternate spraying of 'Dimethoate' and 'Monocrotohos' at 1ml/liter at 15 days interval would be sufficient.
+After transplanting the seedlings to beds or pots, fertilizer application in solution form [1g of 17:17:17 N:P:K/liter] has to be followed for better growth plants.
+The first dose can be started from the 10th day after transplanting.
+Drenching with 'Bavistin' or 'Ridomil' at 1.50 g/liter, once in 15 days is advised during the rainy season to protect the plants from fungal diseases.
+To keep the sucking insects at bay alternate spraying of 'Dimethoate' and 'Monocrotohos' at 1ml/litre at 15 days intervals would be sufficient.

-In mild climates Marigolds can be grown round the year with slightly better care during summer months.
-In the plains of south India Marigolds can be grown round the year.
-In central and north India marigolds can be sown in June-August and January-February.
+In mild climates, Marigolds can be grown around the year with slightly better care during the summer months.
+In the plains of south India Marigolds can be grown around the year.
+In central and north India marigolds can be sown in June-August and January-February and grown successfully.